brianshurley/vegas-favorites/README.md

 __Red Rock Canyon.__ Just scramble/hike on the iconic rocks.
 Icebox Canyon is a great hike... get there early if it is hot.

+## Supporting materials

+* You have to watch the movie adaptation of Hunter S. Thompson's "Fear and Loathing in Las Vegas" with Johnny Depp.
+If you like it read the book.
+* Frank Sinatra.
+[The Rat Pack: Live At The Sands 1963 (Frank Sinatra, Dean Martin, Sammy Davis Jr.)](https://www.youtube.com/watch?v=ZCvLddZFjzg) or any other live Rat Pack recordings
+* Wayne Newton, Liberace, Tom Jones
+* Tons of Vegas documentaries out there...
+* MIT Blackjack team ...
+"Bringing Down the House" is facinating.
+Haven't read the book or seen the movie but know the story.
+My dad was a skilled card counter (and lost his ass every time in Vegas).
+* "Mars Attacks" movie (I love the Vegas parts of this :-)

 ## Errata